North Indian Lamb Curry

 6–8 chillies, chopped (with seeds for a hotter curry, without seeds for a milder one)

 Make the dry spice mix first.
-Combine all the spices in a pan and toast until they start to brown slightly.
+Combine all of the spices in a pan and toast until they start to brown slightly.
+Once toasted, place into a pestle and mortar and grind into a powder.
+Sieve out the husks and re-toast the remaining powder until fragrant.

-Combine all the ingredients for the curry paste and blend in a liquidiser or food processor.
+Combine all of the ingredients for the curry paste and blend in a liquidiser or food processor.

-Brown the lamb cubes in the olive oil and the Tandoori spice under the grill, tossing frequently for 30 minutes.
+Preheat the oven on the grill setting.
+Toss the lamb cubes in the olive oil and Tandoori spice until coated.
+Spread the lamb out onto a baking sheet and brown the cubes under the grill, tossing frequently, for 30 minutes.

-Add the chopped tomatoes and stir for 10 minutes until cooked.
+Add the chopped tomatoes and stir, cook for about for 10 minutes until soft.

 Add the browned lamb cubes to the sauce and allow to simmer, uncovered, for 30 minutes.
 Add the yoghurt and coriander.